Johnny KimMessages & Lectures

 Therefore, I am not simply saying, "Go earn money."
 I encourage studying and developing the ability to generate income.
 Today, if you believe there is no way, then none exists, but if you believe there is, there are still many opportunities.
 There are areas AI cannot replace, and much value that only humans can create.
 The key is not to just trade time directly for money.

-Examples like delivery work or repetitive labor come up.
-This is not to say such work is bad—it may be necessary for immediate livelihood.
+Delivery work or repetitive labor may be necessary for immediate livelihood, and such work is not bad in itself.
 However, in the long run, even after ten years, expertise may not significantly develop, and the body may wear down.
 To sustain tentmaking ministry over time, you need to find fields where your skills and value grow as the years pass.

-That is why professions like doctors and lawyers are mentioned.
+Professions like medicine and law are useful reference points here.
 It’s not that these jobs are inherently more holy.
 But as experience accumulates, expertise deepens, schedules can be adjusted to some extent, and financial independence becomes more likely.
 While not everyone can become a doctor or lawyer, each person should seek to develop comparable expertise and flexibility in their own field.

 Ultimately, this is the preparation needed for ministers in a new era.
 The trends in missions and pastoral ministry are changing, and perhaps we are moving toward a model similar to the early church once again.
 This is a time when life matters more than official titles, and the ability to live out the calling in the field matters more than organizational structures.